corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

-We could also look at the fact that england had a semi-restrictive lockdown and therefore represents the average of those countries the best, but that isn't the main point we are interested in as we want to see if the english pages are a good representation of the worldwide average in order to be able to predict the worldwide trend of games.
+We could also look at the fact that England had a semi-restrictive lockdown and therefore represents the average of those countries the best, but that isn't the main point we are interested in as we want to see if the english pages are a good representation of the worldwide average in order to be able to predict the worldwide trend of games.

 <div align="center">
 <iframe